cbdevnet/midimonster/README.md

 * Translate MIDI Notes into ArtNet
 * Translate OSC messages into MIDI

+## Usage

+The MIDImonster takes as it's first argument the name of an optional configuration file to use (`monster.cfg` is used as default if none is specified).
+The configuration file syntax is explained in the next section.

 ## Configuration

 Each protocol supported by MIDIMonster is implemented by a *backend*, which takes